Behind the Scenes of Curious Creatures: The Making of our First Online Course for Preschoolers

 Just like how some adults find doodling during meetings beneficial to their concentration, the same is true for preschoolers for whom sensory engagement can hugely aid learning.
 That’s why despite this being an online course, Fongyee (who also happens to be a trained artist!) was excited to incorporate offline craft activities into each session.

 Besides keeping the preschoolers’ hands busy, these non-screen activities reinforce programming concepts and teach kids more about caterpillars in the process!

 We like to say that at Saturday Kids, kids don’t just learn to code, but code to learn.
 That might sound trite, but at the end of the day we’re not about hothousing preschoolers to be future software programmers.
 What we want kids to take away from Curious Creatures is how programming concepts can help them understand the world, and consequently use that knowledge as a tool for problem-solving.

 As Fongyee explains: “We’re already using programming sequences every day.
 Our daily routines follow a sequence, the life cycle of animals and insects follows a sequence, stories follow a sequence.
 Event triggers mirror cause-and-effect in real life, and recognising patterns helps break down problems so we can solve them more easily.”

 . . .

-Curious Critters: Telling Stories Together with Code runs online this summer for kids ages 5-6 with no coding experience.
+Curious Creatures: Telling Stories Together with Code runs online for kids ages 5-6 with no coding experience.
 Multiple slots are available – find out more here and book a spot to introduce your preschooler to the wonders of the world through code.